FlafyDev/combined-manager/README.md

   options,
   osOptions,
   hmOptions,
-  configs, # The results of all NixOS/CombinedManager configurations config, osConfig, hmConfig, combinedManager, # The root of CombinedManager
+  configs, # The results of all NixOS / Combined Manager configurations config, osConfig, hmConfig, combinedManager, # The root of Combined Manager combinedManagerPath, # Path to the root of Combined Manager ...
-  ...
 }: {
   inputs = { name.url = "..."; }; # Add inputs